 Which One of These Golf Courses in Hawaii Will You Play?

-Hawaii is a beautiful place to visit and a top destination for all things resort-related.
-But, surprising or not, this also includes the golf courses in Hawaii.
+Hawaii is a beautiful place to visit and a top destination for many reasons including the golf courses in Hawaii.
 With the beautiful pacific ocean as a backdrop, stark black lava in play on many holes, and wicked pure putting greens, it’s likely that you’ll play some of the best golf of your life in the middle of the Pacific Ocean.